Dr. Marcoux-Boriack, DVM

 Lead Veterinary Technician

 Family orignally from El Salvador, Jessica was born in Los Angeles, CA but grew up in Las Vegas, NV.
 Due to economic issues, her family decided to move to Houston.
-She currently lives with her mother, sister and 3 fur babies: Howl (Pointer Mix), Calcifer (Pitbull/Husky Mix) and Nimbus (Siamese Mix).
+She has 2 fur babies: Calcifer (Pitbull/Husky Mix) and Nimbus (Siamese Mix).
 She also has 6 chickens!

 She graduated from Clear Brook High School in 2011 and later attended the Vet Tech Institute of Houston where she received her AAS in Veterinary Technology in 2013.
 During her time at VTI, Jessica came to discover herself and found lifelong friendships.
 Upon graduation, she was offered an internship and then a place in the Egret Bay family.